 - Medical Coding jobs

 Health Information Technician Job Outlook

-The health information technician workforce is projected to grow by 11% from 2020 through 2030, faster than the 8% average for all occupations, according to the US Bureau of Labor Statistics.
+The health information technician workforce is projected to grow by 17% from 2021 through 2031, much faster than the 5% growth rate for all occupations, according to the U.S. Bureau of Labor Statistics.
 Federal funding initiatives and government mandates for healthcare practices to implement universal electronic medical records (EMRs) will drive job growth in health IT employment.
 Per the BLS, the healthcare industry will produce more new IT jobs this decade than any other single industry.
 Candidates who begin health information technician training now will be well-poised for supervisory roles as the HIT job market continues to mature.